First Hospital Blood Bank

-Serving the industrial hub of the nation, Cook County Hospital in Chicago (now The John H. Stroger, Jr. Hospital of Cook County) opened a huge new facility in 1916, and by 1925, was treating some 42,000 patients annually.
+Serving the industrial hub of the nation, Cook County Hospital in Chicago (now America’s Essential Hospitals member John H. Stroger, Jr. Hospital of Cook County) opened a huge new facility in 1916 and, by 1925, was treating some 42,000 patients annually.
 It was an institution, wrote a contemporary, “where the turnover is rapid and emergencies constantly at hand.”

-The hospital’s director of therapeutics, Bernard Fantus, a highly respected figure in American medicine, in 1937 created what is generally conceded to be the first hospital-based blood exchange facility in the United States.
+The hospital’s director of therapeutics, Bernard Fantus, a highly respected figure in American medicine, in 1937 created what is generally recognized as the first hospital-based blood exchange facility in the United States.
 The concept was soon copied the world over; and the brutalities of the Second World War would only underscore its vital significance.
 Knowledge and technology made the blood bank a much-desired innovation after the key discovery of the ABO blood groups by chemist and physician Karl Landsteiner in 1900.